-The Kamakhya Temple is also called as Kamrup - Kamakhya and is a famous Hindu temple.
-It was built by the devotees to offer their devotion towards the mother goddess Kamakhya.
-This holy pagoda is considered as one of the oldest among the 51 Shakti Pithas.
+Also called Kamrup - Kamakhya, the Kamakhya Temple is a famous Hindu temple.
+Built by devotees in reverence towards the mother goddess Kamakhya, this holy pagoda is considered as one of the oldest among the 51 Shakti Pithas.
 It is situated on the Nilachal Hill in the beautiful city of Guwahati in Assam, India.
-This sanctuary of devotion is an important pilgrimage hotspot for Hindu pilgrims and has thousands of pilgrims visiting its complex every day.
+This sanctuary of devotion is a vital pilgrimage hotspot for Hindu pilgrims and has thousands of pilgrims visiting its complex every day.
 The serenity and the peaceful environment surrounding it along with its scenic backdrop of the mesmerising Nilachal Hill makes it a sight to witness.
 This holy place of worship is however exceedingly famous for its black magic rituals and its Tantrik worshipers.

 The temple was built and renovated many times in the said period of the 8th-17th century.
 It portrays a hemispherical dome on a cruciform base, and this structure is known as the Nilachal type.